hegdev13/Project_Goutham.github.io/Business-study/BUC-VGH.md

 ### 5. **Market price fluctuations**
 > Task: Track market prices of produce
+>
 > SDG: 11
+>
 > Target: 11.a
+>
 > Indicator: 11.a.1

 Some Food grains and produce fluctuate in the national market at a very high frequency, which reflects the demand and supply of produce.
 It also helps determine the value of a product for the day/event.
 This increases trade between urban, peri-urban and rural areas.
 For such frequent updation and manipulations, **Fenwick trees** are efficient to implement on huge data sets and are also faster as they work on bit manipulations.
 Fenwick trees work on the principle of **bit manipulation**.
-They have a worst case efficiency of O(log n).
+They have a **worst case efficiency of O(log n)**.

 Code for Fenwick trees on GitHub: [Fenwick trees](https://github.com/hegdev13/Project_Goutham.github.io/blob/e2ee0ecc167c823286198e049896eedd06784ca0/VGH_Codes/Fenwick-tree.cpp)

 ### 6. **Optimal Storage**
 > Task: make warehouses at optimal locations around the city.
+>
 > SDG: 11
+>
 > Target: 11.5
+>
 > Indicator: 11.5.1

-After production, the produce needs to be stored at optimal locations around the city for quick relief if disaster strikes. optimal placing of warehouses also reduces the cost of transport.
-This problem can easily be figured out by using **kruskal's algorithm**. consider regions around the city as nodes and the distance between possible locations of warehouses as edges(the cost of the edges can be altered according to need), then the minimum spanning tree will give the optimal location for the warehouses.
+After production, the produce must be stored at optimal locations around the city for quick relief if disaster strikes.
+The optimal placement of warehouses also reduces the cost of transport.
+This problem can easily be figured out using Kruskal's algorithm. consider regions around the city as nodes and the distance between possible locations of warehouses as edges(the cost of the edges can be altered according to need), then the minimum spanning tree will give the optimal location for the warehouses.

 principle: **Greedy technique**

-efficiency: O(E log|v|)
+efficiency: O(E log|v|), efficiency of kruskals is dominated by the sorting algorithm, here we use quicksort.

 Code for Kruskal trees on GitHub: [kruskal](https://github.com/hegdev13/Project_Goutham.github.io/blob/8916422652c516fb0eab4504ba348b15ab5e1627/VGH_Codes/Kruskals.cpp)

 ### 7. **Mapping Products to Storage Locations**
 > Task: Map products to warehouses
+>
 > SDG: 11
+>
 > Target: 11.a
+>
 > Indicator: 11.a.1

 Inventory is very important to maintain as even striking deals with neighbouring cities require this data.
-Fast retrivals can be done using **hashing**.
+Fast retrievals can be achieved using **hashing**.

 principle: **space-time trade off**

-efficiency: O(1|)
+efficiency: O(1)

 Code for  on GitHub:

-### 8. **Mapping Products to Storage Locations**
+### 8. **Minimize the cost to distribute to warehouses**
-> Task: Map products to warehouses
+> Task: Minimize the cost of distributing to multiple warehouses from multiple production areas
+>
 > SDG: 11
+>
 > Target: 11.a
+>
 > Indicator: 11.a.1

-Inventory is very important to maintain as even striking deals with neighbouring cities require this data.
-Fast retrivals can be done using **hashing**.
+From multiple production areas to multiple warehouses and from multiple warehouses to marketplaces, schools, restaurants, and other places of food consumption, an all pair shortest path algorithm can give us the minimum cost that can be achieved. **Floyd's algorithm
+** is the best for this implementation.
+Floyd's works with a **worst case efficiency of O(n³)**

+principle: **Kleene's Closure, Dynamic Programming**

+efficiency: O(n³)

+Code for  on GitHub:

+### 9. **Food Inspection**
+> Task: To find the shortest (minimum cost) path for the inspector to visit all
+>
+> SDG: 11
+>
+> Target: 11.5
+>
+> Indicator: 11.5.1, 11.5.3(b)

+The Food inspectors leave the municipal corporation to all the food storage and distribution areas, to achieve this they need a single source shortest path, hence **Dijkstra's algorithm** can be used.
+Dijkstra's Algorithm's efficiency is dominated by the data structured used for the priority queue, and a practical lowest upper bound of **O(E log|V|)** can be achieved currently by implementing a **heap**.
+A Fibonacci heap is said to be able to bring this bound even lower however, there is no right tool available to implement it.

+principle: **Greedy Technique**

+efficiency: O(E log|v|)

+Code for  on GitHub:

+### 10. **Food batches need to be called back**
+> Task:
+>
+> SDG: 11
+>
+> Target: 11.5
+>
+> Indicator: 11.5.1, 11.5.3(b)

+If a certain batch of food is found to be bad, the manufacture or the food inspector will call it back. and the food batch number has to be searched in a data set, and this has to happen quickly.
+For this implementation **Rabin-Karp** can be used as it is an optimization on the brute force string search and uses the technique and principles of **hashing**.

-principle: **space-time trade off**
+principle: **Space and Time trade off**

-efficiency: O(1|)
+efficiency: worst case - O(mn), otherwise - O(m+n)

 Code for  on GitHub:

 <hr>